Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Non linear analysis

 We follow here a standard route to perform the unstable manifold expansion.
 There are two unstable eigenvectors, associated with the same real eigenvalue $\lambda>0$, that are complex conjugate of each other; we will keep for these eigenvectors the notations $G\rme^{ix}$ and $G^\ast \rme^{-ix}$.
-The unstable manifold is two dimensionnal, its tangent plane at $g=0$ is spanned by the two unstable eigenvectors.
-We associate to each point $h$ of the unstable manifold its projection onto the unstable eigenspace $ \mathbb{P}h= AG\rme^{ix}+A^\ast G^\ast \rme^{-ix}$: this provides a parameterization of the manifold, at least locally.
+The unstable manifold is two dimensional, its tangent plane at $g=0$ is spanned by the two unstable eigenvectors.
+We associate to each point $h$ of the unstable manifold its projection onto the unstable eigenspace $\mathbb{P}h= AG\rme^{ix}+A^\ast G^\ast \rme^{-ix}$: this provides a parameterization of the manifold, at least locally.
 Fig.\ref{fig:unstable_manifold} provides a schematic picture.
 Assuming this schematic picture is correct, any function on the unstable manifold can be expanded in spatial Fourier series as follows:

 Indeed, the symmetries of the problem severely constrain the form of the expansion, see \cite{Crawford_Kura,Crawford_Kura_prl} for details.
 Hence, at leading non linear order only the Fourier coefficients $-2,0,2$ play a role.
 They are computed in the following proposition.